-Toxins turning up in dozens of public water systems
+Calls for action on toxics White House called “PR nightmare”

 In 2005, under President George W. Bush, the EPA and DuPont settled an EPA complaint that the chemical company knew at least by the mid-1980s that the early PFAS compound posed a substantial risk to human health.

-The EPA in the past “didn’t have much of a hammer to come down on a bad existing chemical,” said Lynn Goldman, the agency’s assistant administrator over toxic substances in the 1990s, now dean of the Milken Institute School of Public Health at George Washington University.

-But Congress has boosted the agency’s authority to regulate problematic chemicals since then.
+Congress has since boosted the agency’s authority to regulate problematic chemicals.
 That includes toughening up the federal Toxic Substances Control Act and regulatory mandates for the EPA itself in 2016.

 For PFAS, that should include addressing the new versions of the compounds coming into production, not just tackling old forms that companies already agreed to take offline, Goldman said.